ushieru/paynal_dart/README.md

 Dart STOMP client implementation.

 Paynal is a simple [STOMP v1.2](https://stomp.github.io/stomp-specification-1.2.html) implementation.
-STOMP (The Simple Text Oriented Messaging Protocol) is a very simple and easy to implement protocol, coming from the HTTP school of design create by
+STOMP (The Simple Text Oriented Messaging Protocol) is a very simple and easy to implement protocol, coming from the HTTP school of design.

 ## Usage: